 The wind farm and the marine environment

-- Monitoring of breeding colonies
+- Monitoring of nesting colonies

 - Acoustic monitoring of marine mammals using acoustic stations made up of hydrophones

-- Monitoring of birds by terrestrial radar at Cap Fréhel
+Monitoring of birds by terrestrial radar at Cap Fréhel

 - Monitoring of fisheries resources (fish, bivalves, cuttlefish, etc.)